ecaldwell/radviz/README.md

 <p>

-Here's a definition, taken from [this article](https://www.researchgate.net/profile/Georges_Grinstein/publication/221152759_Dimensional_Anchors_A_Graphic_Primitive_for_Multidimensional_Multivariate_Information_Visualizations/links/02e7e51cc10ff8a1c9000000.pdf):
+Here's a definition, taken from [this excellent article](https://www.researchgate.net/profile/Georges_Grinstein/publication/221152759_Dimensional_Anchors_A_Graphic_Primitive_for_Multidimensional_Multivariate_Information_Visualizations/links/02e7e51cc10ff8a1c9000000.pdf):

 > Radviz, described in [this article](http://www.cs.uml.edu/~phoffman/dna1/), attaches to each data point fixed springs each of which is also attached at points around a circle.
 The springs represent dimensions of the data.
 The data points are displayed at the position where the sum of the spring forces is zero.
 The spring force K for each spring is the value of the data point for that dimension.